-The IPermissionPolicyRole.IsAdministrative option is intended to simplify the unrestricted access definition and grants all available permissions to a role.
+The IPermissionPolicyRole.IsAdministrative option grants all available permissions to a role.

 When the Edit Model or Administrative permission is granted, the EditModel Action is available in the Tools category.

-In XAF applications, you can manage access to certain navigation items in the new Navigation Permissions tab.
-The Navigation Permissions is a part of the Security System that provides access to the Navigation Control items for a particular role.
-You can grant or deny permissions for a single navigation item or for the whole navigation group as shown on the image below.
+In XAF applications, you can manage access to navigation control's items in the Navigation Permissions tab.
+You can grant or deny a permission for a single navigation item or for the whole navigation group as shown on the image below:

 Item permissions have a greater priority than group permissions.
-For instance, you can deny access to the group, but grant access for one of its items, so this item will be enabled in the Navigation Panel.
+For instance, if you deny access to the group, but grant access for one of its items, this item is enabled in the navigation control.

 The Type Permissions tab specifies access to all objects of a particular type.
-The image below illustrates a PermissionPolicyUser Detail View.
+The image below illustrates the PermissionPolicyUser Detail View.

-The following type of operations can be granted or denied.
+The following operation types can be granted or denied: